Dataforce Expands Offerings To Support AI-Powered Pathology Detection

+(MENAFN- PR Newswire) TransPerfect's AI Data Solutions Division Enhances Capabilities in Life Sciences

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-27, 2023 (GLOBE NEWSWIRE) -- DataForce , TransPerfect's AI data solutions division, today announced its platform support for Digital Imaging and Communication in Medicine (DICOM), which simplifies the process of identifying pathologies or diseases.
+NEW YORK, Sept.
+27, 2023 /PRNewswire/ -- DataForce , TransPerfect's AI data solutions division, today announced its platform support for Digital Imaging and Communication in Medicine (DICOM), which simplifies the process of identifying pathologies or diseases.
 The new tool processes and annotates medical data provided by pharmaceutical and biotechnology organizations that utilize artificial intelligence.

 DICOM files are widely used to manage patient data, and DataForce's specialized labeling function simplifies the classification and identification of results in X-rays, MRIs, CT scans, and other types of medical imagery.
 Pharmaceutical, biotechnology and medical device sponsors as well as pathology and diagnostic companies can partner with DataForce to label their datasets and train machine learning models used in applications such as early pathology detection, fast diagnostics, and accelerated product development.